Metaception/ethereum-thesis/Oracle/README.md

 # Python Oracle
-Use ntplib to puch unix time on to the blockchain.
+Use ntplib to push unix time on to the blockchain.